 Scholarship recipients are selected by a volunteer committee made up of business and community leaders and past alumni who understand the link between education and success.
 Students are selected based on academic achievement, demonstrated leadership and community involvement, and financial need.
 Each scholarship is credited directly to the student’s account at the college or university in which he/she is enrolled.
-The scholarship award may be used to cover tuition, books and/or lab fees.
+The scholarship award may be used to cover tuition, books, meal plans, on campus housing plans and/or lab fees.

 How can I apply?